pmem/pmemkv/README.md

 * From Welcome screen, select "Open Project"
 * select root directory
-* do not "Overwrite CMakeLists.txt" if prompted
+* do not overwrite CMakeLists.txt if prompted (use our version)
+* `src` directory should be automatically detected
+* mark `3rdparty` directory as excluded

 Set code style to match pmse:
 * Start with [Google C++ Style](https://google.github.io/styleguide/cppguide.html)